How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 3.

-Prepare the Tomato Sauce Base:
+Build the Tomato Sauce Base

-Stir in the salt, black pepper, cumin, turmeric, and Aleppo pepper.
-Sauté for 2 more minutes, ensuring the vegetables are well-coated with the spices.
+In the same pot, sauté the chopped onion for 2 minutes.
+Add celery and carrots; cook for another 5 minutes until softened.
+Stir in salt, black pepper, cumin, turmeric, and Aleppo pepper.
+Sauté for 2 more minutes, coating the veggies in fragrant spices.

 Mark as complete